REMAP: Regularized Matching and Partial Alignment of Video Embeddings: Appendix

 We start from the unconstrained KL-regularized formulation (ignoring additive constants).
 The objective combines (i) linearized cost, (ii) IDM reward, (iii) prior-KL, and (iv) marginal KL penalties (for the unbalanced case).
+R-FPGWOT inherits the convergence behavior of entropic fused GW methods: while global optimality is not guaranteed due to non-convexity, the alternating linearization with Sinkhorn updates converges to a stationary point under mild assumptions.
+Our constraints act as soft regularizers rather than hard projections, preserving feasibility and numerical stability.